pimoroni/enviro/documentation/getting-started.md

 Enviro needs a network connection to upload your readings and synchronise its onboard clock.

-A list of nearby wirless networks will be shown.
+A list of nearby wireless networks will be shown.

 > Your network not showing?
 Click **Try scanning again** to refresh the list or move closer to your network router.